Home Maintenance 101

 • Apply roofing cement: Spread it over the crack or hole using a trowel.

-• Reinforce with mesh: For larger leaks, embed a piece of roofing mesh in the cement for extra strength.
+• Reinforce with roofing mesh: For larger leaks, embed a piece of roofing mesh in the cement for extra strength.

 Check your repair after the next rain to ensure the leak is completely sealed.